Friedrich Gulda: Personal life

 Gulda was married twice, first to actress Paola Loew (1956-1966) with whom he had two sons, David Wolfgang and Paul, and later to Yuko Wakiyama (1967-1973) with whom he had another son, Rico.
 Both Paul and Rico became accomplished pianists.
 In 1975 Gulda began a relationship with the oratorio singer Ursula Anders which lasted until his death.

-Gulda died of heart failure at the age of 69 at his home in Weissenbach, Austria on January 27th, 2000.
+Gulda died of heart failure at the age of 69 at his home in Weissenbach on January 27th, 2000.
 The date of Gulda's death was also the birthday of Mozart, the composer he most admired, and he had previously expressed his desire to die on this date.
-He is buried in the cemetery of Steinbach am Attersee, Austria.
+He is buried in the cemetery of Steinbach am Attersee.
 He gave instructions for there to be no obituary.

 Media

 In 2007 a documentary film for television was made about his life, So what?! – Friedrich Gulda.